8 BEST Bird Feeders to Attract Cardinals (2025)

 • The bird feeder is easy to refill thanks to the hinged roof.
 It holds about 5.5 lbs (2.5 kg) of seed.

-• It’s made of 90% recycled plastic, so it will never rot or fall apart.
+• It’s made of 90% recycled plastic and will never rot or fall apart.

 • It’s not flashy, but it works, which is why it’s one of the best cardinal bird feeders available!